kukuu/data-enginering-network/README.md

 ## Our mission

 To enable businesses to grow and reimagine themselves by becoming advocates and champions for their Customers.
-With deep heritage and expertise in the world's most competitive market in Data Science, Digital Services, E-Commerce, Banking and Aerospace.
+With deep heritage and expertise in the world's most competitive market in Data Science, Digital Services, E-Commerce, Banking, Aerospace and Sports.

-Our expertise transcends across advanced Customer Information Systems (CIS), billing,digital  meter data transformations and  management, CRM, and AI-driven communications.
+Our expertise transcends across advanced Emerging Technologies, Customer Information Systems (CIS), Billing, Workflows, Data Transformations and AI-driven initiatives for peformance enhancements, scalability, predictive analysis and forecasting.

 **DST** is also powering the next wave of innovation in the digital transformation of the Energy, Defence and Sports industries.